sgjava/byoc/README.md

 # Build Your Own Camera

 [BYOC](https://github.com/sgjava/byoc/wiki) is an RK3066/RK3188 based system that turns an Android Google TV player into an intelligent camera system.
 You can of course just use it as a wireless IP based webcam as well.
+I've learned a lot since implementing my first cameras over a year ago.
+Now I'm building my own kernels and Ubuntu distributions.
+I have improved my OpenCV installation script to build almost everything from source.
+I have added Java to the mix with Python, so you have a choice of bindings.
+You can still just build your own camera without any programming skills, but I give those so inclined the ability to get a Computer Vision system up on dual or quad core mini computers.
+I will continue to improve scripts that monitor network connectivity and detect USB camera failures.

 Some of the advantages of using a self contained intelligent camera system are:

 1. An attached USB camera is more reliable than most wifi cameras as it relates to connectivity and FPS consistency.
 2. A wider selection of camera resolutions and features for the money.
 You can build a high definition quad core camera (1280x720) for less than $100 US (It's around $75.00 with free shipping).
 You can also choose the USB camera that fits